|List A - Z | Top 1000 | Random | Origins|

 Cher ..
 Cher is also the name of the heroine of the movie and TV series "Clueless".

-Alice, Amelia, Beatrice, Becky, Belle, Brenda, Brett, Camilla, Carmen, Charlotte, Cher, Cindy and Claudine are commonly used names, while Aminta, Aoife, Aranrhod, Ayla, Brunhilda, Carinthia and Christabel are rare in comparison.
+Alice, Amelia, Augusta, Beatrice, Becky, Belle, Brenda, Brett, Camilla, Candida, Carmen, Charlotte and Cher are commonly used names, while Aminta, Aoife, Aranrhod, Ayla, Brunhilda, Carinthia and Ceridwen are rare in comparison.
 (2000 U.S. Census)

 Home - About - Terms - Privacy - Contact